 The healthcare industry is moving to a value-based business model from a volume-based model that has been in place since the 1960s.
 As this transition occurs, hospitals and health systems are facing critical strategic, operating, and financial challenges.
-Accelerated by healthcare reform, the combined impact of environmental forces will be significant for all types of providers, industry-wide.
+The combined impact of environmental forces has been significant for all types of providers, industry-wide.
 Forces include declining payments, rising costs, increasing price sensitivity, emergence of nontraditional competitors, declining inpatient utilization, and a shift of care focus to ambulatory and other non-acute settings.
-Because the changes are based on economic principles related to the unsustainability of U.S. healthcare costs, it will not be possible for any hospital board member or executive to ignore the associated financial challenges.3

-The speed of the transition to value/risk-based payment and population health management will vary from market to market.
-Hospitals and healthcare systems that wish to serve their communities over the long term must develop reasonable plans for making the transition, and navigating the gap in between.4 Whether the organization proceeds slowly or rapidly with fee-forvalue arrangements, it must have in place the leanest-possible cost structure and the capabilities required to assume clinical and perhaps financial risk for managing the health of a defined population through provision of defined services.
-Capabilities include clinical alignment, care management infrastructure, and clinical and business analytics, among others.
+The speed of the transition to value/risk-based payment and population health management varies from market to market.
+Hospitals and healthcare systems that wish to serve their communities over the long term must develop reasonable plans for making the transition, and navigate the gap in between.3 Whether the organization proceeds slowly or rapidly with fee-for-value arrangements, it must have in place the leanest-possible cost structure and the capabilities required to assume clinical and financial risk for managing the health of a defined population through provision of defined services.
+Capabilities include clinical alignment, care management infrastructure, clinical and business analytics, and data collection and reporting infrastructure, among others.

-A hybrid of payment mechanisms is emerging.
-It is critical for new board members to understand both a) how the current, feefor-service payment system works, and b) how the new payment models differ and will affect care delivery and revenue going forward.
-In the near term, hospitals and health systems will need to manage the old and new systems concurrently.
+A hybrid of payment has emerged.
+It is critical for new board members to understand both a) how the fee-for-service payment system works, and b) how value-based payment models differ and affect care delivery and revenue.
+Hospitals and health systems are learning how to manage the old and new systems concurrently.